Demographics of India: Ethnic groups

 The national Census of India does not recognise racial or ethnic groups within India, but recognises many of the tribal groups as Scheduled Castes and Tribes (see list of Scheduled Tribes in India).

 For a list of ethnic groups in the Republic of India (as well as neighbouring countries), see South Asian ethnic groups.

-According to a 2009 study published by Reich et al.., the modern Indian population is composed of two genetically divergent and heterogeneous populations which mixed in ancient times (about 1,200–3,500 BP), known as Ancestral North Indians (ANI) and Ancestral South Indians (ASI).
-ASI corresponds to the Dravidian-speaking population of southern India, whereas ANI corresponds to the Indo-Aryan-speaking population of northern India.
+According to a 2009 study published by Reich et al., the modern Indian population is composed of two genetically divergent and heterogeneous populations which mixed in ancient times (about 1,200–3,500 BP), known as Ancestral North Indians (ANI) and Ancestral South Indians (ASI).
+ANI corresponds to the Indo-Aryan-speaking population of northern India, whereas ASI corresponds to the Dravidian-speaking population of southern India.
 700,000 people from the United States of any race live in India.
 Around 150,000 Anglo-Indian people still live in India.
 India is a country with a vast diversity of ethnic groups, each with its own distinct culture, language, and traditions.
 The major ethnic groups in India include the Indo-Aryans, Dravidians, Sino-Tibetans, Austroasiatic peoples, and various indigenous tribes.
 These groups are spread across different regions of India, each contributing to the country's rich cultural mosaic.